INTRODUCTION Businesses seek to lure customers to the brand by using Google Ads word program,…

-7. In the event that the Commission determines that Section 337 has been violated, the Commission may issue an exclusion order barring the products at issue from entry into the United States, as well as a “cease and desist” order directing the violating parties to cease certain actions.
+7. In the event that the Commission determines that Section 337 has been violated, the Commission may issue an exclusion order barring the products at issue from entry into the United States, as well as a “cease and desist” an order directing the violating parties to cease certain actions.
 The Commission’s exclusion orders are enforced by U.S. Customs and Border Protection.
 Commission orders become effective within 60 days of issuance unless disapproved by the President for policy reasons.

 8. All appeals of Commission orders entered in Section 337 investigations are heard by the U.S. Court of Appeals for the Federal Circuit.

-Owing to extremely pressing and short time durations between activities relating to cross-examination, presentation of evidence, objection, motion, arguments, litigating in the ITC enables an efficient resolution in a short period of time, and in a pressure-packed forum that can make or break the commercial success of the products at issue, wherein the entire case, starting from the complaint, to discovery, pretrial hearings, trial, post-trial briefs, to subsequent review by the Commission, typically happens within about 18 months.
+Owing to extremely pressing and short time durations between activities relating to cross-examination, presentation of evidence, objection, motion, arguments, litigating in the ITC enables an efficient resolution in a short period of time, and in a pressure-packed forum that can make or break the commercial success of the products at issue, wherein the entire case, starting from the complaint to discovery, pretrial hearings, trial, post-trial briefs, to subsequent review by the Commission, typically happens within about 18 months.

-- Remedies: Unlike in federal district court litigation, ITC does not enable money damages as a remedy and the commission has authority to issue only two types of remedial orders: (1) limited or general exclusion orders and (2) cease and desist orders.
+- Remedies: Unlike in federal district court litigation, ITC does not enable money damages as a remedy and the commission has the authority to issue only two types of remedial orders: (1) limited or general exclusion orders and (2) cease and desist orders.
 Exclusion orders can include Limited Exclusion Order (LEO) that direct the U.S. Customs and Border Protection (CBP) to exclude all infringing articles imported by parties found by the commission to have violated Section 337, whereas a General Exclusion Order (GEO) directs CBP to exclude infringing goods from the United States, regardless of whether the persons importing those goods were parties to the investigation that led to the issuance of the GEO.

-- Jurisdiction: ITC possesses authority to investigate whether certain allegedly imported and infringing articles should be allowed into US and to provide appropriate remedial relief, if necessary.
+- Jurisdiction: ITC possesses the authority to investigate whether certain allegedly imported and infringing articles should be allowed into the US and to provide appropriate remedial relief, if necessary.
 In sum, the commission has in rem jurisdiction over imported goods rather than in personam jurisdiction over the parties who import those goods and the commission’s remedial orders can reach the products of parties over whom a district court may not have personal jurisdiction.

 - Subject Matter Jurisdiction: ITC can only try cases wherein the complainant proves to the satisfaction of the ITC, that there has been importation into the United States, sale for importation, or sale within the United States after importation by the owner, importer, or consignee, of articles that infringe a U.S. patent.
 A second requirement is that a complainant must allege and establish the existence of a protectable domestic industry.
 For instance, in patent-based investigations, violation of Section 337 can be found “only if an industry in the United States, relating to the articles protected by the patent concerned, exists or is in the process of being established.”

 2. In June 2013, ITC cleared video-streaming site Netflix of infringing four patents owned by digital entertainment company Rovi.
-In its preliminary order, administrative law judge, David Shaw, rejected Rovi’s infringement claims covering interactive television programme guides.
+In its preliminary order, administrative law judge, David Shaw, rejected Rovi’s infringement claims covering interactive television program guides.
 One patent was found invalid.
-The complaint was filed in April 2010, targeting Netflix and consumer electronics companies Roku, LG Electronics, Mitsubishi and Vizio.
-Roku, which is the only one of those not to strike a licensing deal with Rovi, was cleared by the ITC on June 7 2013 of infringing one The asserted patents mainly cover the ability to customise the display of TV programmes, such as recommending shows based on customer preferences.
+The complaint was filed in April 2010, targeting Netflix and consumer electronics companies Roku, LG Electronics, Mitsubishi, and Vizio.
+Roku, which is the only one of those not to strike a licensing deal with Rovi, was cleared by the ITC on June 7 2013 of infringing one The asserted patents mainly cover the ability to customize the display of TV programs, such as recommending shows based on customer preferences.
 Several claims within one patent – “Interactive computer system for providing television schedule information” – were found invalid on the grounds of anticipation and obviousness.

-In sum, the speedy and specialized nature of ITC forum makes the commission an attractive proposition for getting relief, without factoring into issues such as equitable balance, counterclaims, inordinate costs (although ITC has short-term high costs), which are typical in federal district courts.
+In sum, the speedy and specialized nature of the ITC forum makes the commission an attractive proposition for getting relief, without factoring into issues such as equitable balance, counterclaims, inordinate costs (although ITC has short-term high costs), which are typical in federal district courts.